Blue Light From Phones And Electronics Can Cause Blindness, A Study Finds

 — Futurism (@futurism) August 9, 2018

 Some potential ways to curb blindness from blue light could include treatment using “alpha tocopherol.”
 These are derived from Vitamin E, and scientists are looking for ways to turn it into an eyedrop.
-Any medicine would appear to help or delay macular degeneration, which there are about 2 million new cases reported per year.
+Any medicine would appear to help or delay macular degeneration, a condition that sees about 2 million new cases reported per year.

 And rather than the age-related macular degeneration that many people already know about, New Atlas suggests that it could be a new type of gradual macular degeneration “in a more long-term, and slower, degradation of our eyesight.”